A FSI Commentary

 The day prior to the accident flight maintenance had been performed due to an airspeed and altitude indication problem and an elevator feel differential pressure light illuminated.
 There were also reported problems with the angle of attack sensing system.
 In signing the items off, a term familiar to most pilots was used, terms such as “test on ground ok” and “test on ground satisfied”.

-The runway trim exercise is commonly taught in simulators.
+The runaway trim exercise is commonly taught in simulators.
 It is a simple matter, in the Boeing, to counter the trim movement with control column input, and then shut off the stabilizer trim switches thus removing electrical power from the system.
 In these simulator events it is just one system, the stabilizer trim, that has gone wrong.
 The motor has gotten “stuck” in the “on” position, and that is driving the stab trim motor.
+It is moving continuously and so the problem is obvious.
 Just remove the power.
 However, the Boeing bulletin points to something a bit different.
 Here we can now have a faulty sensor input into a computer system that misleads the system to do the wrong thing.
+It adds trim in increments, so there is not continuous motion as one would expect from a faulty trim system.
 This was not something that could affect earlier models of the B-737.
 It appears that the feature to add nose-down trim was new to the Max 8 version.
 It also now appears, based on recent reports, that few pilots flying the aircraft were aware that the aircraft had an angle of attack protection feature built into its trim system.